Lars Nootbaar Preview, Player Props: Cardinals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.77 team ERA ranks first across all league pitching staffs.
+- The Brewers have the top team ERA among all MLB pitching staffs (3.76).

 © 2023 Data Skrive.
 All rights reserved.